Katnapo/CPC-Pricing-Pub/README.md

 ***

 The executable in the 'dist' file runs a development version of the code.
 Features relating to API usage have been disabled due to security (The keys and URLs are REDACTED).
-Ensure the config.json file is in the same folder as the first file.
+Ensure the config.json file is in the same folder as the .exe file when running.

 ***